yagel313/Tic-tac-toe/README.md

 Columns: [0, 3, 6], [1, 4, 7], [2, 5, 8]
 Diagonals: [0, 4, 8], [2, 4, 6]
-If any of these patterns match the current player's moves, the player wins.
+If any of these patterns match the current player's moves, the player wins. simple instructions:
+Setup and Run the Server:
+Ensure you have Node.js installed on your machine.
+Compile TypeScript into JavaScript (if not done already): bash
+Copy code
+npm run build
+Navigate to the root directory of your project.
+Start the server:
+bash
+Copy code
+node dist/server.js
+The server will run at http://localhost:3000.